Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Wheatgrass contains several elements that support digestion, including fiber and B vitamins.
 These nutrients are needed for the healthy function of your digestive system, according to Dr. Marc Micozzi.
 “In general, [B vitamins] help move energy obtained from food cells, where it is needed,” he says.
 For example, thiamine helps convert carbs into energy, and riboflavin keeps the mucosal lining of your digestive tract healthy.
 Wheatgrass contains both of these B vitamins.

-Plus, fiber from wheatgrass helps move food through your digestive system.
+Plus, fiber from wheatgrass helps with digestive issues, moving food through your digestive system.
 This aids in nutrient absorption as well as elimination of waste.12 Fiber also helps your gut microbiome stay happy and balanced.

 8. Treat Rheumatoid Arthritis